abhpd/atlan-sql-frontend/README.md

 ## Imporovements on load time

 - By selective rendering rows of the result table, load time reduced by over 8 seconds.
+This also enables us to load large amount of rows without breaking the browser.
 - In a full stack application we can achieve even more better load time by using paging for the result query.